aytugonan/aytugonan.github.io/_pages/cv.md

 8. Onan, A., & Korukoğlu, S. (2015, May).
 Ensemble methods for opinion mining.
 In Signal Processing and Communications Applications Conference (SIU), 2015 23th (pp. 212-215).
 IEEE.
 9. Onan, A. (2014). Öğrenci bilgi sistemi verileri üzerinde veri madenciliği sınıflandırıcılarına dayalı başarı durumu tahmini.
 YBS 2014- Yönetim Bilişim Sistemleri Konferansı.

--	IEEE: Transactions on Cybernetics, 2018.
--	IEEE: Access, 2018, 2019.
--	Elsevier: Expert Systems with Applications, 2015, 2016, 2017, 2018, 2019.
--	Elsevier: Applied Soft Computing, 2014, 2015, 2016, 2017.
--	Elsevier: Information Processing and Management, 2018, 2019.
--	Elsevier: Artificial Intelligence in Medicine, 2018.
--	Elsevier: Biomedical Signal Processing and Control, 2018.
--	Elsevier: Applied Acoustics, 2018.
--	Elsevier: Computer Methods and Programs in Biomedicine, 2016.
--	Elsevier: Mathematical Biosciences, 2016, 2017.
--	Elsevier: Information Processing Letters, 2017.
--	Elsevier: Journal of King Saud University- Computer and Information Sciences, 2017, 2018, 2019.
--	Springer: International Journal of Machine Learning and Cybernetics, 2015, 2016, 2017.
--	Springer: Neural Processing Letters, 2016.
--	Springer: Scientometrics, 2017, 2018, 2019.
--	Royal Society of Chemistry: Analyst, 2018.
--	Wiley: Journal of the Association for Information Science and Technology, 2017.
--	Wiley: Concurrency and Computation: Practice and Experience, 2018.
--	Sage: Journal of Information Science, 2015, 2016, 2017.
--	Sage: Field Methods, 2017.
--	Sage: Bioinformatics and Biology Insights, 2018.
--	Taylor&Francis: IETE Journal of Research, 2017.
--	Emerald: Kybernetes, 2017.
--	Emerald: Data Technologies and Applications, 2018, 2019.
--	Plos: Plos One Journal, 2016.
--	IOS Press: Journal of Computational Methods in Science and Engineering, 2015, 2016, 2018.
--	IET: Healthcare Technology Letters, 2018.
--	Degruyter: Journal of Intelligent Systems, 2018.
--	Degruyter: International Journal of Nonlinear Sciences and Numerical Simulation, 2017.
--	TÜBİTAK: Turkish Journal of Electrical Engineering & Computer Sciences, 2017.
--	CRL: International Journal of Engineering Intelligent Systems, 2015.
--	Bentham: The Open Cybernetics and Systemics Journal, 2016.
--	Bentham: Current Bioinformatics, 2017.
--	Bentham: Recent Patents on Computer Science, 2018.
--	ISCAP: Journal of Information Systems Education, 2016, 2017, 2018.
--	IAES: Telkomnika Journal, 2017.
--	IAES: International Journal of Electrical and Computer Engineering, 2018.
--	Sharif University of Technology: Scientia Iranica, 2018.
--	Gazi Üniversitesi: Bilişim Teknolojileri Dergisi, 2016, 2018.
--	Pamukkale Üniversitesi: Mühendislik Bilimleri Dergisi, 2018.
--	Sinop Üniversitesi: Fen Bilimleri Dergisi, 2018.
-For more details please visit: https://publons.com/researcher/1279575/aytug-onan/peer- review/
+Reviewer for
+====
+-	IEEE: Transactions on Cybernetics.
+-	IEEE: Access.
+-	Elsevier: Expert Systems with Applications.
+-	Elsevier: Applied Soft Computing.
+-	Elsevier: Information Processing and Management.
+-	Elsevier: Artificial Intelligence in Medicine.
+-	Elsevier: Biomedical Signal Processing and Control.
+-	Elsevier: Applied Acoustics.
+-	Elsevier: Computer Methods and Programs in Biomedicine.
+-	Elsevier: Mathematical Biosciences.
+-	Elsevier: Information Processing Letters.
+-	Elsevier: Journal of King Saud University- Computer and Information Sciences.
+-	Springer: International Journal of Machine Learning and Cybernetics.
+-	Springer: Neural Processing Letters.
+-	Springer: Scientometrics.
+-	Royal Society of Chemistry: Analyst.
+-	Wiley: Journal of the Association for Information Science and Technology.
+-	Wiley: Concurrency and Computation: Practice and Experience.
+-	Sage: Journal of Information Science.
+-	Sage: Field Methods.
+-	Sage: Bioinformatics and Biology Insights.
+-	Taylor&Francis: IETE Journal of Research.
+-	Emerald: Kybernetes.
+-	Emerald: Data Technologies and Applications.
+-	Plos: Plos One Journal.
+-	IOS Press: Journal of Computational Methods in Science and Engineering.
+-	IET: Healthcare Technology Letters.
+-	Degruyter: Journal of Intelligent Systems.
+-	Degruyter: International Journal of Nonlinear Sciences and Numerical Simulation.
+-	TÜBİTAK: Turkish Journal of Electrical Engineering & Computer Sciences.
+-	CRL: International Journal of Engineering Intelligent Systems.
+-	Bentham: The Open Cybernetics and Systemics Journal.
+-	Bentham: Current Bioinformatics.
+-	Bentham: Recent Patents on Computer Science.
+-	ISCAP: Journal of Information Systems Education.
+-	IAES: Telkomnika Journal.
+-	IAES: International Journal of Electrical and Computer Engineering.
+-	Sharif University of Technology: Scientia Iranica.
+-	Gazi Üniversitesi: Bilişim Teknolojileri Dergisi.
+-	Pamukkale Üniversitesi: Mühendislik Bilimleri Dergisi.
+-	Sinop Üniversitesi: Fen Bilimleri Dergisi.

+Awards
+====

+-	Listed in “Most Influential Scientists of the World- 2020” created by a research team led by Dr. John Ioannidis from Stanford University, USA.
+The list created by the research team, consisting of US and Dutch scientists, because of an assessment made among millions of academics worldwide.
 -	Listed in “Most Influential Scientists of the World- 2020” created by a research team led by Dr. John Ioannidis from Stanford University, USA.
 The list created by the research team, consisting of US and Dutch scientists, because of an assessment made among millions of academics worldwide.
 -	Publons: Top Reviewers for Computer Science - September 2018
 -	Publons: Top Reviewers for Engineering - September 2018